martyromero/martyromero.github.io/_posts/2021-03-05-good-luck-my-almost-friend.md

 ---
 layout: post
-title: Good luck to you in Utah my almost friend
+title: Good luck to you in Utah my almost-friend
 summary: I am sad this morning.
 One of my collieges is leaving the university.
 He was only here for three years and we rarely worked together.
 We met a couple of weeks ago to talk about a project of remorse over having stolen it, I was grateful to have found the Black Crowes because of it.
 category: blog
 comments: true